sylvaincom/comparison-distributions/README.md

 _Topics:_ Comparison of empirical probability distributions.
 Integral probability metrics (e.g. Kantorovich metric). f-divergences (e.g. Kullback-Leibler).
 Application to the Choquet integral.

+_Note:_ The report will be uploaded by mid-February 2020.

 ## Abstract

 This repository completes the report of my final-year project at [Ecole des Mines de Nancy](https://mines-nancy.univ-lorraine.fr/formation/ingenieur-civil-mines-icm/).